A chicken coop with great autonomy

 Having the chicken coop on stilts, rats have difficulties making a home house under the coop.
 Instead, the place became a perfect shade area for hens in the summertime.

-Cleanliness.
+Sanitation.
 The bottom part is provided with drawers where the chicken poop is collected.
 I designed the drawers as light as possible so that they can be easily handled by a woman.
 The chickens move around and sit on wooden sticks so that there is no direct contact with moisture and dirt, the risk of getting sick decreases considerably.

 The system is very effective considering that the hens love to climb on the sticks.
 Always when they have a choice between a straight plane and a stick, they will prefer the latter.